tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 ## Gene Ontology DB

-`GO.db` is a data package that stores the GO term information in an SQLite database.
+`GO.db` is a data package that stores the GO term information from the GO consortium in an SQLite database.
 Several accessor functions are provide to query the database.
 Organism specific gene to GO annotations are provied by organism data packages and/or Bioconductor’s [`AnntationHub`](https://bioconductor.org/packages/release/bioc/html/AnnotationHub.html).
 The following provide sample code for using `GO.db` as well as a organism database example.

 ``` r
 ## Load GOstats library